 Our enrolment numbers vary from year to year, but here’s what we’re looking at in this season:

-Paprika Productions: Up to 3 productions
+Paprika Productions: 2 productions

-TD Creator’s Unit: Up to 15 participants
+TD Creators Unit: 6 participants

-The Director’s Lab: 2 participants
+The Directors Lab: 2 participants

-Indigenous Program: 2 participants
+Indigenous Arts Program: 2 participants

-Festival Administrators: Up to 15 participants
+Festival Administrators: 8 participants

 Can I do Paprika if I’m in school?